celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/governance.md

 ### **Execution**

 Proposals that graduate from the Referendum phase to the execution phase may be executed by anyone, triggering a “call” operation code with the arguments defined in the proposal, originating from the Governance smart contract.
 Proposals expire from this phase after two days.

+## Infrastructure Fund

+Governance directly controls an account known as the Infrastructure Fund which can be dispatched as part of governance requests to pay for actions that benefit the network.
+Examples of this might include payments to developers to create new features, or to provide funding to a DAO which will benefit the Celo user base.

+Infrastructure Fund holdings come from [transactions fees](./transactions/gas-pricing.md) and a portion of epoch rewards.